Timothy W. Hardy, Chair

 Stephen Toups, Second Vice Chair

-Stephen Toups is Corporate Vice President of Turner Industries Group, a national industrial contractor, and has been with the company for 13 years serving in many capacities.
-Toups currently serves on the national board of directors for the Associated Builders and Contractors, as a trustee for the Louisiana Construction Education Foundation, as treasurer for the LCTCS Foundation, and on the board of the Baton Rouge Area Chamber of Commerce.
-He has served as chairman of the Baton Rouge area Workforce Investment Board, and as a chairman of the Louisiana Private Employer Council.
-Toups is a graduate of Louisiana State University where he earned his Bachelor of Science in Finance and his MBA.
-He currently serves on the Dean’s Advisory Council for the LSU Business School.
+Stephen Toups is Executive Vice President of Turner Industries Group, a national industrial contractor, and has been with the company for 20 years serving in many capacities.
+Toups currently serves on the board of SingleStop USA, the Rice Global Engineering & Construction Forum, and as a trustee for the National Center for Construction Education Research.
+Past service includes the national board of directors for the Associated Builders and Contractors, chairman for the Louisiana Construction Education Foundation, as chairman for the LCTCS Foundation Board of Directors, and as chairman of the Baton Rouge Area Workforce Investment Board.
+Toups is a graduate of Louisiana State University where he earned his Bachelor of Science in Finance and his Master’s in Business Administration.
+He currently serves on the Information Systems and Decision Sciences Advisory Council for the LSU Business School.

 Mr. Toups was appointed on January 11, 2008 and his service end date is July 1, 2019.